josu1502/miun-java-project/README.md

 # Miun java application project
 ## About
 A system for a fictional restaurant, called Skafferiet.
 The system uses Android smartphones to take orders and display them at a tablet screen in the kitchen, for the chef.
-This is a school project for Mid University in Sundsvall, Sweden.
+This is a school project for the Mid Sweden University in Sundsvall.
 Main language used in this project is Swedish.
 Feel free to use the source code as you please.
 ## Includes
 Project files are found under the folder "Projekt".
 * 3 x Android Studio projects for applications.